Employment Law & Human Resources

 As Annual Leave is a Statutory Right, failure to provide Annual Leave may provide to an Employee the right to claim Unfair Dismissal.
 The Employee would not be required to prove continuous employment of one year if the dismissal is on the grounds of asserting a Statutory Right.
 When Annual Leave can be taken and the procedure for requesting Annual Leave with depend on the Contract of Employment.

-A Compromise Agreement is a very effective avenue to create a binding settlement where an Employee has a valid claim against his Employer for a Statutory or Contractual Breach.
-By entering into such an agreement an Employer avoids costs and time going to a Tribunal.
-The Compromise Agreement usually sets out full terms of settlement between the Employer and the Employee and includes a clause which prevents the issuing or the continuing of proceedings in a Tribunal.
+A Compromise Agreement (sometimes also referred to as a “Severance Agreement“) is a very effective avenue to create a binding settlement where an Employee has a valid Claim against his Employer for a Statutory or Contractual Breach.
+By entering into such an Agreement an Employer avoids costs and time going before the WRC or a Court.
+The Compromise Agreement usually sets out full terms of settlement between the Employer and the Employee and includes a clause which prevents the issuing or the continuing of Proceedings before the WRC or a Court.
 This creates the desired effect of a clean break between the two parties.
 A Compromise Agreement has statutory protection in Northern Ireland and England.
 There is no such statutory provision for Compromise Agreements in Ireland.
 To acquire this statutory protection in Northern Ireland and the UK certain requirements are necessary to ensure that the Compromise Agreement is a legally binding document on both parties and these also provide for the provision of independent legal advice to the Employee in the execution of same.

-The legislation requires the Employer to make reasonable adjustments (NI)/reasonable accommodation (ROI) to working conditions.
+The legislation requires the Employer to make reasonable accommodation to working conditions.
 This includes premises and working hours/practices and procedures.

 Northern Ireland has some of the toughest Employment Laws in the world.
 The discrimination legislation in Northern Ireland is arguably more wide- ranging and far-reaching than anywhere in the world, especially in relation to Fair Employment.